Grynn/zimbra-mirror/ZimbraOffline/src/installer/README.txt

 2. The Web UI does not show any indication of whether initial sync is complete.
 However usually it is easy to tell as you will have a lot of disk activity during initial sync.

+3. Basic HTML Web UI is not supported.
+Only the Advanced Rich Web UI is available in Zimbra Desktop.

+4. Listing messages or running searches in large a mailbox can be slow when messages are sorted by date in ascending order.
+By default messages are sorted by date in descending order.

+5. Initial sync of a large mailbox can take hours, partly due to debug logging being turned on in this release.

+6. During initial sync because the Zimbra Desktop is continuously downloading messages from remote server, Web UI can sometimes become slow to respond to user actions.

 ====================================================================
 CONTACT INFORMATION AND WEBSITE